gregology/gregology.github.io/codex.md

 - AI is already causing huge societal changes
 - AI alone is not a threat to humanity
 - Humans misusing AI is a threat to humanity
-- The Internet can confirm any position
+- Google search can confirm any position
 - As AI evolves, we must be careful to measure sentience by intelligence not obedience
 - All scientific models are wrong but some are useful